 Go for a Hike

+Another great free thing to do in Innsbruck is hike!
 Even though Innsbruck is a city there are plenty of places around to hike and enjoy the fresh air.
 From easy to multi-day mountain treks there are so many beautiful places to be uncovered around Innsbruck and Tyrol.
 Some notable trekking areas are:

 - The Karwendel – one of the largest natural landscapes in central Europe.